 SwimSafer Silver (Stage 5): Intermediate Personal Water Survival and Swimming Stroke Refinement Skills

-Fundamentals of diving will be introduced.
-Development of rescue skills and personal water survival skills will also continue at more advanced levels.
-Your child will be required to demonstrate efficient swimming stroke techniques to complete stage 5 before progressing to stage 6.
+Fundamentals of diving will be introduced in SwimSafer Silver.
+Advanced rescue skills and personal water survival skills will be taught on this stage.
+Participants will be required to demonstrate efficient swimming stroke techniques to complete SwimSafer Silver before progressing to SwimSafer Gold.

 SwimSafer Gold (Stage 6): Advanced Personal Water Survical and Swimming Skills Proficiency

-Your child will be required to perform strokes with greater ease, efficiency, power and smoothness, swimming over 400 metres.
-Rescue skills and water safety knowledge will focus on lifesaving readiness.
-Standing dive and advanced personal water survival skills will continue to be taught.
+SwimSafer Gold requires students to perform strokes with greater ease, power, efficiency, and smoothness while swimming over 400 metres.
+Lifesaving readiness will be the focus of rescue skills and water safety knowledge on this stage.
+You will continue learning standing dive and advanced personal water survival skills at an advanced level.

 North Area Pools

 East Area Pools